-The redevelopment of the derelict building on Skylon Park, at Rotherwas, will create more than 2,000 sq metres of employment space, with room for new and growing businesses to set up and expand alongside facilities for development and innovation, presently earmarked for the new NMITE University.
+The redevelopment of the derelict building on Skylon Park, at Rotherwas, has created more than 4,000 sq metres of employment space, with room for new and growing businesses to set up and expand alongside facilities for development and innovation, presently earmarked for the new NMITE campus.

-The Marches LEP is providing a £2.498m interest free loan for the work with £2m being contributed by the ERDF and Herefordshire Council is investing the balance.
+The Marches LEP provided a £2.493m interest free loan for the work with £2m being contributed by the ERDF and Herefordshire Council invested the balance.

 Historic building brought back to life